sarat9/ai-girlfriend/README.md

 # AI-Girlfriend
 AI-Girlfriend is a simple interactive AI application that uses LangChain and OpenAI technologies to provide conversational experiences.

+- Interactive Conversations from Girl Friend
+- Voice-based responses from Girl Friend

 # Run